DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230427-victoriametrics.md

 5. extra_label=LABEL=VALUE, expand label screening.

-### Push indicators
+### Push metrics

-When there is a scenario where indicators cannot be pulled, VictoriaMetrics supports indicator push through the push mode in the Prometheus data format:
+When there is a scenario where metrics cannot be pulled, VictoriaMetrics supports metric push through the push mode in the Prometheus data format:

 1. -pushmetrics.url, push address, such as "-pushmetrics.url=<http://victoria-metrics:8428/api/v1/import/prometheus";>